ibm-cloud-docs/openwhisk/bluemix_cli.md

       ```
       {: pre}

-  You can use the `ibmcloud api` command to explicitly set the {{site.data.keyword.Bluemix_notm}} API endpoint.
-To display the current API endpoint setting, use the `ibmcloud target` command.
-  {: tip}

 3. The `ibmcloud login` command prompts you for information such as organization, space, and password if not specified.

   You can specify the organization and space when you log in to skip the prompts for them.
 Use the following flags: `ibmcloud login -o <ORG> -s <SPACE>`.